 - Follow a Pre-Departure Checklist – Proper boating safety means being prepared for any possibility on the water.
 From compliance with fire safety regulations to tips for fueling up, following a pre-departure checklist is the best way to make sure no boating safety rules or precautions have been forgotten.

-- Get your Pleasure Craft Operator Card – Your Pleasure Craft Operator Card (PCOC) is a bit like a driver’s licence and once you have your PCOC it’s yours for life.
+- Get your Pleasure Craft Operator Card – Your Pleasure Craft Operator Card (PCOC) is a bit like a driver’s license and once you have your PCOC it’s yours for life.
 The PCOC is mandatory for anyone operating a pleasure craft with any type of motor, and the operator should be sure to have their original PCOC card “on board”.
 There are a lot of options for your get your PCOC card and you can find a list by using this link to get to a current list of Transport Canada approved course providers.
 You can take the test from any of these approved companies and once you pass, they will provide you with your PCOC.

 - Use Common Sense – One of the most important parts of boating safety is to know the rules and to use your common sense.
 This means operating at a safe speed at all times, especially in crowded areas.
 Be alert at all times, and steer clear of large vessels and watercraft that can be restricted in their ability to stop or turn.
 Also, be respectful of buoys and other navigational aids, all of which have been placed there for one reason only- to ensure your own boating safety.